DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-27-improving-organisational-and-user-permissions.md

 We’ve replaced the tick icons with normal bullet points.
 This is because:

-- on this page we only use tick icons, we aren’t contrasting them with crosses, so they have no more meaning than a bullet point
+- on this page we only use tick icons, we are not contrasting them with crosses, so they have no more meaning than a bullet point
 - the use of a tick may imply that they can be ‘unticked’ or replaced with crosses - it may not be clear to the user that the items cannot be changed
 - the heading makes it clear that the list is things the user can do, so there’s no need to further emphasise that it’s a list of positives